 The Yankee Air Museum’s B-17 is Yankee Lady.
 The Yankee Lady’s touring schedule is posted here.

 In addition to the B-17 Flying Fortress Yankee Lady, the Yankee Air Museum show tours include a B-25, Yankee Warrior, a C-47, Skytrain, and a Waco Biplane.
 Flight time in the B-17 and B-25 is 25 minutes from departure to arrival, and the C-47 and Waco Biplane flights last 15 minutes.
-If you are considering a flight experience, check here for more information and pricing.
+If you are considering a flight experience, also check here for more information and pricing.

 Other Surviving B-17s